hohkfuyuhi/hohkfuyuhi.github.io/README.md

   1. fixed a bug where English words were showing up in the Japanese translation
 - *changes:*
   1. close button on the modal window now resizes properly on mobile devices
-  2. added a warning message on the landing page that shows up when a mobile device is detected
+  2. added a warning message on the intro screen that shows up when a mobile device is detected
   3. added a "software knowledge" link under the skills section:
       - clicking the link brings up a modal window
       - modal window contains a list of software that i am proficient in